lniskanen/cleaningdata/README.md

+#Short intro
-# This project merges and tidies data collected by the projec
+This project merges and tidies data collected by the project

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones